bluegenes/2022-paper-sourmash-taxonomy/manuscript.md

 ## Implementation

-Sourmash taxonomy conducts Lowest Common Ancestor (LCA) taxonomic summarization of the genomic profiling results from sourmash gather.
+`sourmash taxonomy` conducts Lowest Common Ancestor (LCA) taxonomic summarization of the genomic profiling results from `sourmash gather`.
-It was introduced in sourmash v4.2, and all commands and outputs described here are available as of sourmash v4.6.
+It was introduced in `sourmash` v4.2, and all commands and outputs described here are available as of `sourmash` v4.6.

 ### LCA Lineage summarization

-Sourmash gather uses a minimum set cover approach to identify the smallest set of reference genomes that contain all query information (k-mers) [@sourmash_gather].
+`sourmash gather` uses a minimum set cover approach to identify the smallest set of reference genomes that contain all query information (k-mers) [@sourmash_gather].
 These matches are non-overlapping; that is, the sum of the query fraction assigned to each genome will be at most 100% (entire query matched to reference genomes).

-Sourmash taxonomy LCA methods apply the taxonomic information from these reference genomes to their assigned query fraction and sum matches that correspond to the same taxonomic rank.
-For example, if the `sourmash gather` results for a metagenome include matches to 10 different strains of a given species, `sourmash tax` LCA can sum the fraction uniquely matched to each strain to obtain the total fraction uniquely matched to this species.
+`sourmash taxonomy` methods apply the taxonomic information from these reference genomes to their assigned query fraction and optionally conduct LCA summarization by summing matches with the same lineage annotation.
+For example, if the `sourmash gather` results for a metagenome include matches to 10 different strains of a given species, `sourmash tax` LCA methods can sum the fraction uniquely matched to each strain to obtain the total fraction uniquely matched to this species.

 Because this approach relies upon non-overlapping reference assignments, separate `sourmash gather` results for the same query cannot be combined.
 However, `sourmash gather` can be run with any number of desired reference databases at once to produce a single set of non-overlapping assignments.